How to Prevent Child Abuse

 All adults in our community have a responsibility to protect the children in their lives.
 The best way to do this is know how to recognize signs of child abuse and react responsibly.

-Who can attend trainings and professional development classes
+Who can attend trainings and professional development classes?

-What topics are covered
+What topics are covered?

 The courses provide key information about sexual, physical and online abuse; children’s body safety rights; child protection legislation; how to report abuse and how to support child victims of abuse and their families.
-Most courses are two hours and are taught in small groups to make it easier to interact and ask questions.
-They are free or available for a small fee.

 Trainings/Professional Development Courses